devapi016/devapi016.github.io/_pages/about.md

 My work falls under two broad problem statements.
 - __*Object Detection/Segmentation in Adverse weather condition*__: Here, we extracted *represenations related to weather condition* to create weather invariant represenations and used them for better Segmentation.
-- __*Drone Path Planning using Deep Learning*__: We are modelling Drone dynamics in Linear Space using *Koopman Theory* and use the obtained Linear model in path planning using *Convex Optimization*.
+- __*Drone Dynamics Modelling using Deep Learning*__: We are modelling Drone dynamics in Linear Space using *Koopman Theory* and use the obtained Linear model in path planning using *Convex Optimization*.
 Previously, we explored methods related to *Free-space estimation for faster Optimization* and *Diffusion based methods*.
  <!-- and *Physics Informed Neural Networks*.  -->

 Previously, I was an undergraduate student at BITS Pilani, Hyderabad Campus, where I majored in B.E.
-Electronics and Communication Engineering with a bachelor's thesis (_[more info](https://github.com/devapi016/Undergraduate-Thesis-Report)_), on Multi Agent SLAM, under the guidance of [Dr. K. Madhava Krishna](https://robotics.iiit.ac.in/faculty_mkrishna/) and [Dr. Joyjit Mukherjee](https://universe.bits-pilani.ac.in/hyderabad/jmukherjee/Profile).
+Electronics and Communication Engineering with a bachelor's thesis, on Multi Agent SLAM (_[more info](https://github.com/devapi016/Undergraduate-Thesis-Report)_), under the guidance of [Dr. K. Madhava Krishna](https://robotics.iiit.ac.in/faculty_mkrishna/) and [Dr. Joyjit Mukherjee](https://universe.bits-pilani.ac.in/hyderabad/jmukherjee/Profile).

 <!-- My interests lie in AI/CV as well as its applications in the real world, especially through robotics.
 I want to create agents that can understand the data they get and use it efficiently to solve the problem at hand.
 Just like how humans do.  -->